 Cannot be taken if the character already has Divine Magic.
-You must go through a small training course in order to be able to use this skill, coordinate with a Herald at a local practice or before an event.
+Cross classing into Arcane magic requires you to complete an arcane themed cypher puzzle.
+You must go through a small training course in order to be able to use this skill.